 How is the year being celebrated?

-Events are taking place across Europe to mark both anniversaries.
+Events take place across Europe until the end of the year to mark both anniversaries.

 LIFE launched its #LIFEis30 campaign, which encourages ongoing and past LIFE projects to become LIFE ambassadors during 2022.
 If you are organising an event to celebrate LIFE, we have prepared a wealth of promotional materials, which you can find on our website: www.lifeis30.eu.
 Don’t forget to submit your action.